vincentbernat/dashkiosk/docs/chromecast.rst

 needed, it is possible to help debugging by registering a Chromecast device on the same account hosting the custom receiver.

+Also, the Chromecast is a low-end device (but quite capable): it may have difficulties to display complex dashboards.
+You may want to try to load the dashboard alone using a `simple sender`_.
+If the dashboard is unable to render correctly even with this sender, try to reduce its complexity.
+Moreover, during transitions, the Chromecast has to be able to display the current dashboard while the next one is rendered in the background.
+This may use too much resources.
+Try to not load two consecutive complex dashboards.

 .. rubric:: Footnotes

 .. [#routing] The mDNS packets are usually using a TTL of 1 and